Introduction to Idealstan

 The vote/score matrix in the idealdata object ord_ideal_sim has legislators/persons in the rows and bills/items in the columns.
 The outcome_disc column has the simulated 3-category ordered outcome.

-The function id_estimate will take this processed data and run an IRT ideal point model.
-To specify the model type, simply include the number of the model in the id_estimate function.
-It is also possible to have multiple outcome types in a given model, which requires passing the model_id option in the id_make function with a given model number per item in the data.
-The package also includes the ability to incorporate hierarchical (person or item-level) covariates, as discussed below.
+The function id_estimate will take this processed data and run an IRT ideal point model with the model ID .
+To specify the model type, either include the model ID from Table 1 as the model_id argument in the id_estimate function or, in the case of multiple models/item types, pass a column model_id to the id_make function that specifies the model ID for each row in the data.
+This latter option is useful when you have items of mixed types, such as binary, ordinal and/or continuous items.
+The function id_make also includes the ability to incorporate hierarchical (person or item-level) covariates, as discussed below.

-To speed up processing, all of the models in this vignette make use of multiple core parallel computation.
+To speed up processing, all of the models shown in Table 1 make use of multiple core parallel computation.
 To use this option, the specified number of available cores in the ncores option must exceed the number of MCMC chains nchains. cmdstanr will automatically assign cores by dividing the number of chains by the number of cores.
-In all of the examples in this vignette, I use a machine with 16 cores and estimate 2 chains, so there are 8 cores per chain.
+In all of the examples in this vignette, I use a machine with 8 cores and estimate 2 chains, so there are 4 cores per chain.
 By default, id_estimate parallelizes over persons, although that can be changed to items with the map_over_id option (only works with static models).

 The package has options for identification that are similar to other IRT packages in which the IDs of legislators/persons to constrain are specified to the id_estimate function.
 For example, we can use the true values of the simulated legislators to constrain one legislator/person with the highest simulated ideal point and one legislator/person with the lowest ideal point.
 Each constrained parameter must be fixed to a specific value, preferably at either end of the ideal point spectrum, to identify the model.
 In particular, two pieces of information are necessary: a value for the high ideal point, and the difference between the high and low points.
-In this example I pre-specify which parameters to constrain based on the simulated data, and leave the pinned values at their defaults, which are +1 and -1.
+In this example I pre-specify which parameters to constrain based on the simulated data as restrict_ind_high and restrict_ind_low, and use the actual values to pin the parameters to specific values with fix_high and fix_low.

 true_legis <- ord_ideal_sim@simul_data$true_person